roboticsuiowa/NASA_RMC_2016/README.txt

+WARNING: ARDUINO CODE HAS NOT BEEN TESTED!
+ADDED FOR ACCESS AND TESTING

 Main control systems folder (Control in new git, ControlSystems in old git)
 	(NOTE: all the .cpp files for the .h files are in the src folder!)